 Liquidity risk is the risk that the Company will not be able to meet the financial obligations associated with its financial liabilities as they come due.
 The Company manages liquidity risk through the management of its capital structure.
-As at July 31, 2021, the Company had working capital of \$21,450,222 (as at October 31, 2020 - \$11,390,534).
-The Company does not yet have positive cash flows from operations and as such, the Company may be dependent upon the issuance of new equity and/or debt to advance its production efforts and meet its financial obligations.
+As at July 31, 2022, the Company had working capital of \$5,592,190 (as at October 31, 2021 - \$20,304,906).
+The Company does not yet have consistent and on-going positive cash flows from operations and as such, the Company may be dependent upon the issuance of new equity and/or debt to advance its production efforts and meet its financial obligations.
 If equity or debt financing is required, failure to obtain such financing on a timely basis may cause the Company to postpone, reduce or terminate its production plans.
 The Company has the following undiscounted contractual obligations subject to liquidity risk:

 <1 year 2-5years > 5 years

 \$ \$ \$

-Accounts payable and accrued liabilities 4,708,454 - -
+Accounts payable and accrued liabilities 15,123,328 - -

-Long-term debt 7,023 7,017,558 -
+Long-term debt 11,829,284 10,535 -

+Derivative liabilities with cash settlement option - 1,923,600 -

-Contingent consideration payable 441,527 983,000 -
+Contingent consideration payable 645,176 - -

-Total 5,157,004 8,000,558
+Total 27,597,788 1,934,135 -